ParkerMatthews/CustomToastTutorial/README.md

 # Starting The Code!

-Firstly , you need to go into your activty_main.xml file and change the layout from <android.constraintlayout.widget.ConstraintLayout> to
+Firsly, go to your main activity_main.xml and change all of the code to the photo below!
-Linear layout .

 <img src="https://github.com/ParkerMatthews/CustomToastTutorial/blob/main/img/xmlfile.PNG" height="500px"